jiajiama2/Philadelphia-Neighbourhoods-for-Parents-with-Small-Children/README.md

-# file crashed, then moved it to here https://github.com/jiajiama2/Coursera_Capstone
-will update later when got sometime
+#draft version @ Github.
+Linkedin version was edited and nicer formatted.
+I will update both the research and format later when got sometime...

 # Philadelphia-Neighbourhoods-for-Parents-with-Small-Children